varunr89/cov2_crime_housing/README.md

 COV2_CrimeRate
 ==============================

-Effect of COV2 on crime rate in cities of Bellingham and Seattle in Western Washington
+Effect of COV2 on crime rate in cities of Bellingham and Seattle in Western Washington.
+Stretch Goal: Merge dataset with City of Bellingham Housing sale data, develop sale price ML model and quantitatively evaluate the impact of crime on property sale price on a block level.

 Project Organization
 ------------